The non-existence of ACID consistency - Part 2

 In this post, we discussed why the “strong consistency is needed for business reasons” requirement is void.

-In the next post (link will follow), we will discuss the actual value of strong ACID-like consistency (Spoiler: Strong consistency has significant value, but it is different from what most people think).
+In the next post, we will discuss the actual value of strong ACID-like consistency (Spoiler: Strong consistency has significant value, but it is different from what most people think).
 Stay tuned … ;)

 You could argue that any record currently accessed by a user could be locked for update, either by a database or an application lock.
 While this might look like a feasible solution, usually it is not a practical one.
 It not only prevents users regularly from getting their work done.
 It also basically makes it impossible to run any background updates while online users can access the system.
 In practice this throws you back to something like nightly batch updates while locking out the online users for that period of time if you do not want to implement complicated retry mechanisms for the batch updates.
 It also leaves you with the problem of forgotten locks that need to be removed (usually manually).
 And if you would try to integrate such a system into a distributed transaction, the success probability of these transactions would suffer dramatically.
 Thus, while looking like a good solution in theory, the practical downsides usually outweigh the theoretical advantages by far. ↩︎